 I bid her a socially distanced goodbye and turned back.
 I recollected a time when my friend Roger and I had left my father behind on the beach while we explored the lake in a small motorboat that my father had generously helped me resuscitate and paint.
 He had been very sad when I returned to shore.
 I didn’t want to repeat that kind of abandonment.
 I began to work my way back up the beach, overcoming all “private beach” and “no trespassing” signs I encountered.
 The sun had begun to move toward the western horizon and the shoreline, the restaurants and bars, the yacht basins looked alike.

 Unmasked people surrounded me, inviting me onto this yacht or into that restaurant and bar, daring me to unmask and “show my pretty face.”
 The journey began to take on a repetitive, nightmarish quality as I searched in vain for the landmarks that had marked the beginning of my shoreline run hours earlier.
-Finally, I saw a familiar stretch of barricading wire fence.
+Finally, I saw recognized a stretch of barricading wire fence.
 There was the familiar outline of my truck.
 I lurched up the beach, shouting my father’s name and apologies.
 I arrived at the truck as the lower lip of the sun touched the horizon.
 My father was nowhere to be found.
 Before I allowed myself to grasp that I had lost my father once again, I awoke with a familiar mixture of covid emotions, sadness and gratitude, eager to accept the waking reality I had so recently left behind, my partner and two cats asleep beside me.

 # # #